Gunman wounds policeman in Croatia before killing himself

 The shooting happened around 8 a.m. at Trg Svetog Marka, or St. Mark’s Square, which hosts the Croatian parliament building and other other important state institutions.

-Police say the suspected attacker fled the scene after the shooting and later committed suicide in a nearby Zagreb area.
+Police said another officer at the scene fired at the attacker who fled after the shooting and later committed suicide nearby.
+They said he was a 22-year-old Croatian citizen not previously known to the police.

+Croatian media reported the attacker posted a message on Facebook after the shooting saying there has been “enough fraud” and "trampling of human values."
+Reports said he was from the central town of Kutina and he was described as “decent” by acquaintances.

+The 31-year-old officer underwent surgery and his condition is stable, said the police.
+He had four wounds, to his torso and one arm, but no vital organs were hit, doctors said.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.